oxylabs/selenium-proxy-integration-python/README.md

 HOST = "pr.oxylabs.io"
 PORT = 7777
 ```
-Adjust the `your_username` and `your_password` fields with the username and password of your Oxylabs account.
+Adjust the `your_username` and `your_password` values with the username and password of your Oxylabs account.
 ## Country-Specific Entry Node
 If you want, you can also specify the entry node of a specific country:
 ```python